 - Yoga teacher training

-A room for free instruction of techniques of nonviolence and related philosophy, as well as workshops or gatherings directed toward social cohesion.
+A room for free instruction of Yoga and its many facettes with a special focus on techniques of non-violence and related philosophy, as well as workshops or gatherings directed toward social cohesion.

-A base where professionals can provide health, social or psychological assistance in addition to the practice of yoga.
+A base where volunteer professionals can provide social or psychological guidance in addition to the practice of yoga.